Visit Reykjavík, Iceland

 We’ve selected a range of accommodation options for when you visit Reykjavík.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-As Iceland’s first luxury hotel, Hotel Borg mixes Art Deco glamour with modern amenities such as a contemporary Italian restaurant, a spa, and elegant rooms.
+As Iceland’s first luxury hotel, Hotel Borg mixes Art Deco glamor with modern amenities such as a contemporary Italian restaurant, a spa, and elegant rooms.
 Its location in the heart of Reykjavík makes it an appealing choice for city exploration.

 A collection of apartments spread across six separate and individually named houses in the city’s 101 district, Reykjavík Residence Hotel has stylish interiors, modern amenities, a cafe and bar, and a 24-hour reception desk.